March 13, 2018

-In a statement issued Monday, Women’s March Canada said it “deeply condemn[s] statements from any person that seeks to divide with hatred or discrimination, including Louis Farrakhan,” adding that, “We cannot allow and will not allow antisemitic, homophobic, transphobic or misogynistic language to be a part of our dialogue.”
+In a statement (page doesn’t exist) issued Monday, Women’s March Canada said it “deeply condemn[s] statements from any person that seeks to divide with hatred or discrimination, including Louis Farrakhan,” adding that, “We cannot allow and will not allow antisemitic, homophobic, transphobic or misogynistic language to be a part of our dialogue.”

 The Women’s March program in the United States has been roiled by controversy in recent weeks after Tamika Mallory, a leader of the movement, refused to distance herself from Farrakhan after endorsing him on social media and attending his events.
 Farrakhan has a long history of antisemitic hate-mongering, and just last month called Jews “the mother and father of apartheid” and claimed to have “pulled the cover off of that Satanic Jew.”

 “The organizers of Women’s March Canada have shown leadership on this critical issue,” said Michael Mostyn, Chief Executive Officer of B’nai Brith Canada.
 “There must be room for women of all backgrounds, including Jewish and Israeli women, in the feminist movement.